Police dog bites blind man in Tennessee church hostel, prompting lawsuit

 “Come out here.
 We’re going to release the dog.
 Come out!” they yell.
 The dog is then taken off the leash and starts to lead officers.

-A few minutes into the search, they encountered the resident who employees initially warned officers about.
+A few minutes into the search, they encountered the resident about whom employees had initially warned officers.
 He was told to stay in his room.

-Officers move north and hear footsteps.
-They are then seen outside the hostel, where they ask the dispatcher for the code to get in.
+Officers, who were moving north, hear footsteps, then are seen outside the hostel, where they ask the dispatcher for the code to get in.
 Staff remained on the line with dispatch.

-The staffer later told MPD internal affairs, “I wasn’t sure where they were, and she asked me for a code.”
-She said the code is a general code that opens most of the keypad locks.
+The staffer, who said the code is a general one that opens most of the keypad locks, later told MPD internal affairs, “I wasn’t sure where they were, and she asked me for a code.”

 “I was oblivious to everything that was happening,” Maxwell said.
 “I’m sure I was listening to a podcast.”

-The body camera video shows the door open.
-The dog jumps on Maxwell and he falls to the ground, repeatedly screaming, “Who is this!”
+The body camera video shows the door open, then the dog jumps on Maxwell and he falls to the ground, repeatedly screaming, “Who is this!”

 “I didn’t know what was going on.
 I just know several men are holding me down and a dog was biting me,” he said.

-Officers told him to relax and asked him what he’s doing here.
-Maxwell told officers the hostel is where he lives.
+Officers told him to relax and asked him what he was doing there.
+Maxwell told officers he lived there.

 “I was terrified.
 I thought I was going to die,” he said.